Wood–epoxy resin artifacts

-Wood–epoxy resin artifacts are items or objects created by combining natural wood with epoxy resin to produce decorative, structural, or functional pieces.
-These materials are often used in woodworking, furniture design, sculpture, and crafts due to the contrasting aesthetics of wood grains and translucent or colored resins.
+Wood–epoxy resin artifacts are objects which were created by combining wood with epoxy resins to produce decorative or functional pieces.
+These pieces are typically used in woodworking, furniture design, sculpture, and crafts, and characterised by high aesthetics of the wood grain and/or translucent and colored resins.
 The combination is known for its artistic appeal, durability, and versatility, although, some health concerns for the artists have been raised in the media.

 Overview

 Epoxy resin is a synthetic polymer that cures to form a strong, stable plastic.
-When used in combination with solid wood (e.g. species like olive, walnut, beech, etc.), it enhances the physical properties of the final product by increasing its strength and resistance to moisture and wear.
+When used in combination with solid wood (mostly, olive, walnut and beech), it can enhance the physical properties of the product and also increase its strength and resistance to moisture.
 This combination has led to a rise in popularity of wood–epoxy resin items, especially in high-end and custom-made applications.

-Common forms of wood–epoxy resin artifacts include:
+The typical forms of wood–epoxy artifacts usually include among others: